mosip/documentation/docs/user-guide.md

 * Partners need to check the downloaded QA Draft Report, which contains their details, project specifics, test cases, and the complete test run results.
 These results include the number of test cases executed, passed, and failed.
 * This report also includes the biometric scores classification for each **SDK** and **SBI**.
-* After reviewing the downloaded report, the partner can submit it for review by checking the checkbox in the popup window.
-They can then proceed by clicking the `Send For Review` button to finalize the submission.
+* Once the partner has reviewed the downloaded report, they can submit it for review by selecting the checkbox in the popup window.
+Afterward, they can click the Send For Review button to complete the submission.
-* Once submitted the report, the `Quality Assessment Collection` cannot be rerun for the project.
-The partner can download the submitted report by clicking on the download icon.
+* After submitting the report, the `Quality Assessment Collection` cannot be re-executed for the project.
+Partners can download the submitted report by clicking on the download icon.

 ![](\_images/ctk-qa-report-submitted.png)